Mrs George de Horne Vaizey

 Jessie Bell (1857 – 23 January 1917), later Jessie Mansergh, was an English writer born in Liverpool, who wrote under her married name Mrs George de Horne Vaizey.

 Life

 De Horne Vaizey was the daughter of Scottish insurance broker David Bell, and his wife, Elizabeth Morris Barton, and had six siblings, four brothers and two sisters.
 She married Henry Mansergh, a cotton broker, in 1883.
 They had a daughter, Gwyneth Alice, in 1886.
 She met her second husband, George de Horne Vaizey, on a Mediterranean cruise, which she won in a short story competition.
+They married in Liverpool on 19 March 1898.
 Her son, named George after his father, also became a writer.